nshimiemmy/Alcohol-consumption-UK/README.md

 # Alcohol-consumption-UK
+Alcohol consumption is becoming increasingly common in the UK, leading to negative consequences.
+Heavy drinking can cause harmful health effects in the short and long term, including liver disease, stroke, and some cancers.
+It's important to note that the impacts of alcohol aren't limited to physical health; they can also affect mental health and lead to death.

-Alcohol consumption is rising in the UK, leading to serious health risks like liver disease, stroke, cancer, and mental health issues.
-It can even result in death.
-Using data from the Office for National Statistics (ONS), I aim to highlight insights on alcohol-related deaths in the UK, with a focus on England.
+Researchers have conducted numerous studies to highlight this problem.
+I'm interested in presenting some insights using data collected from the Office for National Statistics (ONS)—UK to analyze alcohol-related deaths in the UK, but I will emphasise England.